 Yes.
-Organic Law 15/1999, of December 13, on Personal Data Protection, restricts the use and dissemination of personal data of individual obligors.
-In order for a personal data controller to transfer personal data to a third party legally (regardless of whether the third party is located in Spain or abroad), the data subject must be informed, before or upon the transfer, of the circumstances of the transfer, and then, as a general rule, the data subject's prior consent regarding the transfer must be obtained.
+Organic Law 15/1999, of 13 December, on Personal Data Protection (and other implementing and related regulations, such as Royal Decree 1720/2007, of 21 December), restricts the use and dissemination of personal data of individual obligors.
+In order for a personal data controller to use and/or transfer personal data to a third party legally (regardless of whether the third party is located in Spain or abroad), the data subject must be informed, before or upon the process and/or transfer, of the processing that will be carried out and/or the circumstances of the transfer (which includes, among others, the identification of the recipient(s)), and additionally, the process and/or the transfer must rely on a "legitimate ground" listed in the law (e.g., when the process or transfer is authorised by law or when the data subject's consent has been obtained).
+The controller's legitimate interest has been recently considered as a "legitimate ground", however, its application is limited at this moment.

-In certain cases in which the data are transferred to a country outside the European Economic Area whose regulations, as identified by the European Commission or the Spanish Data Protection Agency, do not afford an adequate level of protection, then the controller must obtain the Spanish Data Protection Agency's prior authorisation, unless the controller -despite not being legally required to do so- obtains the data subject's consent to process his/her personal data in such country.
+In certain cases in which the data is transferred to a country outside the European Economic Area whose regulations, as identified by the European Commission or the Spanish Data Protection Agency, do not afford an adequate level of protection, then the controller must obtain the Spanish Data Protection Agency's prior authorisation, unless the transfer relies on one of the exemptions thereto exhaustively listed in the Spanish regulations (e.g., when the prior and unambiguous data subject's consent to process his/her personal data in such country has been obtained).

-Organic Law 15/1999 does not apply to data of enterprises.
-However, other rules (for instance, banking secrecy and confidentiality duties) may hinder the ability of a seller/purchaser to disclose in a publicly available document (e.g., a prospectus) key data of the assigned debtor.
+As a general rule, Organic Law 15/1999 does not apply to data of enterprises (with the exception of sole traders that may be considered as "individuals" for data protection purposes).
+In any case, other rules (for instance, banking secrecy and contractual confidentiality duties) may hinder the ability of a seller/purchaser to disclose in a publicly available document (e.g., a prospectus) key data of the assigned debtor.